Tools

 VeraCrypt

 VeraCrypt is an open-source software that supports AES-256 and several other encryption algorithms.
-It creates an encrypted “container”, which appears as a regular file in a directory (without a file extension – you may add one manually, such as .pdf, to help disguise the file).
+It creates an encrypted “container”, which looks like as a regular file in a directory (without a file extension – you may add one manually, for example .pdf, to help disguise the file).
 When a file is decrypted in VeraCrypt, it behaves like a mounted network volume where files can be stored and accessed.

-Unlike the Office suites or 7-Zip, VeraCrypt is a specialised encryption application and is available for Windows, Linux, and Mac OSX.
+Unlike the Office suites or 7-Zip, VeraCrypt is a specialized encryption application.
+It is available for Windows, Linux, and Mac OSX.
 One downside is that it is more resource-intensive in terms of memory and processing.

 Download VeraCrypt